 However, some of the more popular granola brands are listed below in case you are unable to make your own granola and want to know where to start in purchasing store-bought granola.

 I have quite a few other granola and granola bar recipes on the blog, so if you're still looking for more options, be sure to check out the recipes listed below:

 Okay, let's jump into this amazing granola recipe!
-If you make it, let me know what you think by leaving a comment below.
-Be sure to rate and share the recipe as well!
+If you make it, let me know what you think by leaving a comment below and giving the recipe a star rating.

-- PREP: Preheat your oven to 350 degrees F and line a baking tray with a silicone baking mat or parchment paper.
+- Preheat your oven to 350 °F and line a baking tray with a silicone baking mat or parchment paper.
 Set it aside.